Litsea cubeba

+Distribution

+It is native to Assam, Bangladesh, Borneo, Cambodia, South-Central and Southeast China, East Himalaya, Hainan, Japan, Java, Laos, Malaysia, Myanmar, Nansei-shoto, Nepal, Sumatera, Taiwan, Thailand, Tibet, and Vietnam.

 Oil extraction

 Essential oil yields from the fruit are 3–5%.
 The oil's main component is citral, at 70–85% of the oil.
 It is mainly produced in China from plantations and is marketed as "Litsea cubeba", with production estimates between 500 and 1,500 tonnes of oil per annum.
 The oil is used as a fragrance (especially in bar soap) and for flavouring in its own right.
 It is also used as a raw material by the chemical industry for the synthesis of vitamin A and violet-like fragrances.

 As a spice

 It is used extensively as a spice by the aboriginal peoples of Taiwan, it is seen as a distinguishing feature of aboriginal cuisine.